Enterlucent/open-space-game-sandbox/CONTRIBUTING.md

 - [ ] I have added code level comments and any member, class, interface, property, etc documentation
 - [ ] I have the most recent repository changes
 - [ ] I have set up your GPG settings so that your commits are verified
-- [ ] The code I'm submitting has an issue associated and that issue is referenced in my pull request
+- [ ] The code I'm submitting has an issue associated and that issue is referenced in my [Pull Request](https://help.github.com/articles/about-pull-requests/)
-- [ ] I have properly labeled my pull request
+- [ ] I have properly labeled my [Pull Request](https://help.github.com/articles/about-pull-requests/)

 # Artist<a id="artist"></a><sup>[^^](#quick-start)</sup>
 The title Artist, in this respect, covers a wide array of potential contributors skill sets.
 From audio to particle systems to models and textures, there is a near endless need for assets and no lack of need for their refinement and optimization.
 What sets a video game artist into a league of their own is the equally wide array of technical knowledge surrounding the implementation of their art.